Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Fully Abstract Compilation

 \begin{example}[Extensive checks] A fully-abstract compiler for the program above must generate code that checks that the arguments passed to \lst{testPwd} by the context are of the right type~\cite{KULeuven-358154,scoo-j,fstar2js,catalin,mfac}.
 The code expects an array of characters of length 8.
 A parameter of a different type (e.g., an array of objects) cannot be passed in the source, so it must also be prevented in the target.
 Since the target is untyped, code must be inserted to check the argument.
 Specifically, a fully abstract compiler will generate code similar to the following (we assume that arrays are passed as pointers into the heap). \lstset{language=Asm,numbersep=5pt,frame=single}

-\lstset{language=Java,numbersep=5pt,frame=single} Basically, this code dynamically checks that the first argument is a character array of length 8.
+\lstset{language=Java,numbersep=5pt,frame=single} Basically, this code dynamically checks that the first argument is a character array of length 8 because a type mismatch could lead to a violation of \facomp.
 Such a check can be very inefficient when the length is very long. \end{example} The problem here is that \facomp forces these checks on all arguments, even those that have no security relevance.
 In contrast, \rscomp does not need these checks.
 Indeed, none of our earlier compilers (\compup{\cdot}, \compap{\cdot} and \compai{\cdot}) insert them.
 Note that any robustly safe source program will already have programmer-inserted checks for all parameters that are relevant to the safety property of interest, and these checks will be compiled to the target.
 For other parameters, the checks are irrelevant, both in the source and the target, so there is no need to insert them.

 \begin{example}[Component size in memory] Let us now consider two different ways to implement the \lst{Database} class: as a \lst{List} and as a \lst{RedBlackTree}.
 As the class is \lst{private}, its internal behaviour and representation of the database is invisible to the outside.
 Let \Cs{_{list}} be the program with the \lst{List} implementation and \Cs{_{tree}} be the program with the \lst{RedBlackTree} implementation; in the source language, these are equivalent.